mafgwo/stackedit-plus/src/data/faq.md

 **Can StackEdit access my data without telling me?**

 StackEdit is a browser-based application.
-The access tokens issued by Google, Dropbox, GitHub... are stored in your browser and are not sent to any kind of backend or 3^rd^ party so your data won't be accessed by anyone.
+The access tokens issued by Google, Dropbox, GitHub, Gitee... are stored in your browser and are not sent to any kind of backend or 3^rd^ party so your data won't be accessed by anyone.